Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 The projet comes with image conversion codes both compatible with Matlab if you are rich enough or [GNU Octave](https://octave.org/).
 Sadly, movie maker is only Matlab compatible but animated gifs are cool enough anyway.
 If you like Python, do not hesitate to PR codes, I would be glad to add them.

+The script to make RGB animations contains all the necessary inputs to balance each color individually.
+The DashBoy Camera itself just does its best to expose as optimally as it can with each filter (thus collecting the maximum possible information).
+It's up to the user (you) to calibrate the white balance manually.

 ## json configuration file

 **config.json** is the general configuration file for the DashBoy Camera.
 It has always priority on internal default configuration.
 Config.json is not a mandatory file but it pimps available options.